jcarpenter12/Regression-Analysis-Using-Python/README.md

 A notebook covering the following different types of regression techniques to predict Boston House prices.

--Linear regression
+- Linear regression
--Multiple Linear regression
+- Multiple Linear regression
--Decision Tree Learning
+- Decision Tree Learning
--Random Forest Learning
+- Random Forest Learning
--Gradient Boosted regression
+- Gradient Boosted regression

 This notebook was made for my personal use and if you are interested in learning these topics I would recommend reading the articles I have included in the notebook as they explain the concepts used in much more detail.